-Additional Stanfield Capacity:
+Additional Stanfield Capacity

-As part of this negotiation we acquired 7,450 Dth/day of Stanfield South capacity beginning September 1st, 2012 with deliveries to Zone 24.
+As part of this negotiation we acquired 7,450 Dths/day of Stanfield South capacity beginning September 1st, 2012 with deliveries to Zone 24.
 We will also retain some additional flexibility to further realign MDDO’s prior to April 30, 2020.
-As part of this arrangement, NWP will also provide segmentation rights totaling 15,697 Dth/day of Stanfield receipt and 12,970 Dth/day of Stanfield delivery point capacity which will add further value to the overall package.
+As part of this arrangement, NWP will also provide segmentation rights totaling 15,697 Dths/day of

+Stanfield receipt and 12,970 Dths/day of Stanfield delivery point capacity, which will add further value to the overall package.

-As part of NWP’s contract extension tariff, the additional capacity above will be under the 100002 contract (TF-1) without contract specific OFO requirements or NWP having to place it out for competitive bid.
+As part of NWP’s contract extension tariff, the additional capacity above will be under the 100002 contract (TF-1) without contract specific OFO (operational flow order) requirements or NWP having to place it out for competitive bid.

 Other Resource Options